Pemberton, Western Australia: History

+19th century

 Following an expedition to the area in 1861 by Edward Reveley Brockman, his brother-in-law Gerald de Courcy Lefroy and his uncle Pemberton Walcott, in 1862 Brockman established Warren House homestead and station on the Warren River; Walcott, after whom the town would be named, established Karri Dale farm on the northern outskirts of the later townsite; and Lefroy established a farm and flour mill on Lefroy Brook (the current site of the 100 Year Forest).
 Walcott remained until at least 1867.
 By 1868 he was at Dwalganup Station near Boyup Brook, and in 1872 Karri Dale was for sale, marketed as a "four-roomed brick cottage, stockyards, cattle shed, good garden - stocked with fruit trees and permanent running water".

+20th century

 In 1913, the new government-owned State Saw Mills began construction of twin sawmills, No 2 and No 3, at the location then known as Big Brook, to supply half a million railway sleepers for the Trans-Australian Railway.
 The mill site was in a valley to ensure the mills had a regular supply of water and because it was easier to roll logs down hill to the mills.
 Big Brook became a thriving private mill town, with a hall, store, staff accommodation, mill workers' cottages, and single men's huts, and two boarding houses.
 A more distinctive name was soon sought.
 The name Walcott was suggested but was rejected by the Post Office due to conflict with Port Walcott, also named after Walcott.
 William Locke Brockman, local farmer and son of early settler Edward Reveley Brockman, suggested Pemberton.
 The mill town was well established but by 1921 there was community agitation for a government townsite to be declared.
 Community pressure resulted in lots being surveyed in 1925 and the Pemberton townsite was gazetted in October 1925.

 During the 1920s the area was a focus of the Group Settlement Scheme and following the Second World War the War Service Land Settlement Scheme, but with only moderate success.

-Modern day

 During the 1980s, Pemberton began to grow as a tourist town and tourism, particularly domestic, continues to play a key role.

+21st century

 Log sawmilling was still the most active industry in 2005, occupying 12.8% of the workforce, despite the state government drastically reducing old growth logging in 2003.
 Rather than shut down, the mill switched to plantation Tasmanian blue gum and pine in addition to karri.

-Viticulture is now widely established with many investment schemes buying up large areas of pastureland and converting to vineyards.
+Viticulture has become widely established, with many investment schemes buying up large areas of pastureland and converting to vineyards.

-Tourism
+Transport

+The Pemberton Tramway Company operates on a section of the former Northcliffe railway line, a railway line to Northcliffe that is otherwise disused.